maxharlow/tutorials/apis-with-opencorporates/README.md

 print(lookup(sys.argv[1], sys.argv[2]))
 ```

 Now to try running the first part of our program.
 Create a new directory somewhere for your work.
-Inside your code editor, save the file as `oclookup.py` to that directory.
+Inside your text editor, save the file as `oclookup.py` to that directory.
 In the terminal, navigate to your directory by running something like:

     $ cd ~/Documents/journocoders